fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/New-AzureRmResource.md

 ```

 ## DESCRIPTION
-The **New-AzureRmResource** cmdlet creates an azure_2 resource, such as a website, ssSDS server, or ssSDS, in a resource group.
+The **New-AzureRmResource** cmdlet creates an Azure resource, such as a website, ssSDS server, or ssSDS, in a resource group.

 ## EXAMPLES